-In summary, RAHC is a program designed to increase the pool of urban-based health professionals available for work in Indigenous communities by attracting, recruiting and orienting them and then providing ongoing support and training to successfully assist the health professional to make the transition to remote practice.
+RAHC is not a recruitment agency.
+It is a programme designed to increase the pool of urban-based health professionals available for work in Aboriginal and Torres Strait Islander communities by attracting, recruiting and orienting them and providing ongoing support and training.
+This ensures the successful transition for a health professional to remote primary healthcare practice.

-There are a number of key ‘points of difference’ that have driven the success of the program including:
+There are a number of key ‘points of difference’ that have driven the success of the programme including: